mharlice/AirBnB_clone/README.md

 ## Project Description

 The AirBnB Clone project is a web application that mimics the basic functionality of the AirBnB website.
-It gives users information about the AirBnB.
+It gives customers information about the AirBnB.

 ## Console